mvartani76/DGMD-E-27-Spring2016-P3/README.md

 );
 ```
 #### Update Breakpoints
-The third change was to update the breakpoints.
+The breakpoints variable/list was updated to include my custom breakpoints.
 This is shown starting on **line 84** below.
 ```SCSS
 $breakpoints: (
   small: 0,